The Collection of a random urine sample

 How will I find out my results?

-Your test results will be sent back to the doctor who requested the test.
-Most results will be available within a week, but some may take up to six weeks.
+The laboratory will send the results of your test back to the doctor who requested the test.
+Most results will be available within 1 week, but some take up to 6 weeks.

 Where can I get further information?